Do You Know (Michelle Gayle song): Year-end charts

+Release history

 Samples

 In 2004, Dutch DJs Zentveld & Oomen, under the alias Angel City, created a track called "Do You Know (I Go Crazy)", which samples the lyrics of "Do You Know" and places them over the instrumental composition "Children" by Italian record producer Robert Miles.
 Released as a single in late 2004, "Do You Know (I Go Crazy)" became Angel City's highest- and longest-charting single in the UK, where it reached number eight on the UK Singles Chart, spending 15 weeks in the top 100.
 In Hungary, it reached number eight on the country's Dance Top 40 in January 2005.
 The song also charted in Ireland, the Netherlands, and the Flanders region of Belgium.